 To obtain a copy of this report, you need to fill in this form to request it from the Academic Governance Unit.

-The University’s procedure for appeals to the Academic Board is set out in the following document: Student Appeals to the Academic Board Policy (MPF1323) and detailed advice about the process can be found on the University Secretary’s advice page: Academic Progress Appeals.
-The University Secretary’s advice page has a template that you can refer to as a model to get you started.
+The University’s procedure for appeals to the Academic Board is set out in the following document: Student Appeals to the Academic Board Policy and detailed advice about the process can be found on the Academic Board’s Academic Progress Appeals page. as well as our Appeals advice page, which has a template you can use to get you started.

 We strongly encourage you to contact us to discuss your appeal before you write to the University.
 To assist us to help you, please prepare the following documents prior to your appointment with us: